 - complete maths challenge

-After Christmas, Primary 7 learners may benefit from additional tasks to support their transition to high school.
+After February, Primary 7 learners may benefit from additional tasks/ a different approach to support their transition to high school.

 - all Mild Tasks